benmbutler/powdR/README.md

 Overview
 --------

-powdR is an implementation of the full pattern summation approach to quantitative soil mineralogy.
+powdR is an implementation of the full pattern summation approach to quantitative mineralogy.

 Installation via Github
 -----------------------